 In addition to environmental benefits, there are many other technical benefits for builders.
-Hempcrete is fire, pest, and water resistant.
+Hempcrete is fire, pest, and water-resistant.
 Mold or other fungus is unlikely to become a problem when used in water-dense areas.
 It’s also a good insulator and in some cases may replace insulation entirely.
 Hempcrete releases the temperature stored throughout the day, slowly.
 Thusly, it utilizes geothermal energy to assist heat and cool a building.
 Imagine the energy and money that could be saved from its efficiency.
-Insulation in this case, also includes noise cancellation.
+Insulation in this case also includes noise cancellation.
 All of these features will be attractive for a homebuyer and thus increase property value.

 Why Choose Hemp?

 Although hemp has many advantages, there are certainly some disadvantages to take into account.
 It’s more expensive than concrete, at first glance.
-To figure out cost effectiveness, you will need to take into account the money saved from insulation, waterproofing, temperature control, etc. Usually, hempcrete is not plausible to entirely replace concrete.
-Rather, it can be used in addition to, in the proper placements.
+To figure out cost-effectiveness, you will need to take into account the money saved from insulation, waterproofing, temperature control, etc. Usually, hempcrete is not plausible to entirely replace concrete.
+Rather, it can be used in addition to, the proper placements.
 For example, the basement would be a good place to utilize its benefits.
 Waterproofing a basement costs thousands of dollars anyways.
 Sometimes it’s used exclusively for water tanks and septic systems.
-Other times it may be used purely as an insulator, so on and so forth.
+Other times it may be used purely as an insulator, and so on and so forth.

 Most often, hempcrete is used as a liner for concrete.
-Concrete is necessary in load bearing walls.
+Concrete is necessary for load-bearing walls.
 However, it’s not very water resistant and therefore tends to buckle after years of temperature fluctuations.
 When hempcrete is used as reinforcement, it prevents cracks in the foundation and frame.
 Long-term structural integrity is highly valuable.
 Depending on your budget and construction goals, you need to decide when and where using hempcrete would make sense.
 By combining the use of traditional concrete with hempcrete, you can get the best of both worlds in your construction project.
 If you’re a builder, consult with your architect.